Insecurity In Men: 7 Blunt Signs & How to deal

 5. Controlling Behavior

-A red sign in partnerships is men’s controlling conduct, frequently rooted in insecurities.
-They need to control their partner’s every move, from what they wear to who they hang out with.
+A red sign in partnership behavior’s controlling conduct, frequently rooted in insecurities.
+They need to maintain their partner’s every move, from what they wear to who they hang out with.
 This conduct is about power and manipulation, not love.

-Men who control their partners may gaslight, play mind games, or make them feel guilty for wanting independence.
-They thrive on controlling their mate because it gives them control.
+Men who control their partners may engage in gaslighting, play mind games, or make them feel guilty for wanting independence.
+They thrive on controlling their mate because it gives them a sense of power and control.

 This conduct must be identified early and boundaries imposed.
 No one should try to control another’s thoughts, feelings, or behaviors.
 Relationships thrive on respect and trust, not dominance and coercion.